animefn/ABST/README.md

 # v1 investigate
+- fix LS in load fonts, it tries to load .ass and audio too!
 - P.s for temp files let us keep them in some hidden folder, c temp
 - qaac audio
 - packaging entire program + dependendcies etc as 1single .exe